Walla Walla University: Athletics

 The Walla Walla athletic teams are called the Wolves.
 The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Cascade Collegiate Conference (CCC) since the 2015–16 academic year.
 The Wolves previously competed as an NAIA Independent within the Association of Independent Institutions (AII) from 2008–09 to 2014–15, and in the Pacific Northwest College Conference (PNCC) from 1994–95 to 1999–2000.
 They also were a member in the United States Collegiate Athletic Association (USCAA) from 2004–05 to 2012–13; and in the National Christian College Athletic Association (NCCAA) from 1997–98 to 2007–08.

 Walla Walla competes in eight intercollegiate varsity sports: Men's sports include basketball, cross country, golf and soccer; while women's sports include basketball, cross country, golf and volleyball.

 Club sports

-Unofficially, Walla Walla was also affiliated with a men's ice hockey team, called the Wolfpack.
+Unofficially, Walla Walla was affiliated with a men's ice hockey team, called the Wolfpack.